Coded-Commerce-LLC/Woo-Benchmark-Email/readme.txt

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/woo-benchmark-email` directory, or install the plugin through the WordPress plugins screen directly.
-1. Activate the plugin through the 'Plugins' screen in WordPress
+1. Activate the plugin through the 'Plugins' screen in WordPress.
-1. Use the `WooCommerce->Settings->Advanced->Benchmark Email` screen to configure the plugin
+1. Use the `WooCommerce->Settings->Advanced->Benchmark Email` screen to configure the plugin.

 == Screenshots ==

-1. The settings panel where you place your API key
+1. The settings panel where you place your API key.
-2. A sample user completing checkout showing the data being captured behind the scenes as viewed from the inspector
+2. A sample user completing checkout showing the data being captured behind the scenes as viewed from the inspector.

 == Changelog ==

-= 1.1 on 2018-11-01 =
+= 1.1 on 2018-11-06 =
-* Added sister product activation and installation checks and message
+* Added: Sister product activation and installation checks and message with dismiss link.
+* Added: New fields for total spent, first order date, total number of orders to CustomerSync and order placement.
+* Added: Order placement or CustomerSync to include addresses, company name, and phone number fields.
+* Update: Moved Benchmark Email menu from underneath Advanced to WooCommerce Settings top level and utilized Settings API class reference.
+* Update: Code consolidation.
+* Update: Shortened some array syntax.
+* Fixed: Contact lists query - needed trailing slash for REST API.
+* Fixed: Add to cart authenticated - first and last name detection.
+* Fixed: PHP Warning if no contact lists are found on an account.

 = 1.0 on 2018-09-23 =
 * Initial release